Italy's Renzi expects government in place by Monday

 Renzi has promised a radical policy program with reforms to the electoral and constitutional system, to the labor market, and to the public administration and tax systems within the first four months of taking office.

-By contrast Grillo delivered a blistering attack on the would-be prime minister during a 10-minute meeting that was broadcast live.
+By contrast Grillo delivered a blistering attack on the would-be prime minister during a 10-minute meeting that was broadcast live, in keeping with the 5-Star Movement’s insistence on transparent negotiations.

-Additional reporting by Steve Scherer; Writing by James Mackenzie; Editing by Will Waterman
+Additional reporting by Steve Scherer; Writing by James Mackenzie; Editing by Jon Boyle